 Application to the dual degree program may be made by a SMPA undergraduate student in the third year of study at The George Washington University.
 Admission to the dual degree program allows the student to substitute two Political Management courses for the requirements of the SMPA undergraduate degree.
-The student will graduate from the Columbian College of Arts and Sciences with a B.A. in Political Communication, then continue to pursue a M.P.S. in Political Management at The Graduate School of Political Management.
+The student will graduate from the Columbian College of Arts and Sciences with a B.A. in Political Communication or a B.A. in Journalism and Mass Communication, then continue to pursue a M.P.S. in Political Management at The Graduate School of Political Management.

 SMPA Senior Year Curriculum

 Students must meet all of the requirements of their respective SMPA program.
-Nothing in the 5-year program changes SMPA program requirements.
-During either their junior or senior year, students will take two courses from the SMPA curriculum, selected from among the following:
+Nothing in the 5-year program changes SMPA program.

-Additionally, during their senior year students must take the following course from the Political Management curriculum:
+During their senior year students must take two courses in Political Management that count toward their elective courses for the major.
+Students must take the following course from the Political Management curriculum:

 And choose one of the following courses: